Sangameeee/Sathi/README.md

 ## 7. Installation With Docker
 1. Create a .env file as before given in step 6
-2. Create a database by following earlier space
+2. Create a database by following earlier steps
 3. Build and Start Containers:
 	``docker compose up -d --build``
 4. Verify containers are running: